rust-project-primer/book/src/documentation/repository.md

 up-to-date information on your Rust project.
 These are useful because they do not need need to be updated manually.

-Generally, you can put them on your README like this:
+Generally, you can put them in your README like this:

 ```markdown
 # Project Name